-A Simple Guide to the Acronyms on your Lenses
+A Simple Guide to the Numbers and Acronyms on Your Lenses

 What does the lens name mean?